VictorPLopes/OneDark-Pro-Starship/README.md

 ## Pre-requisites

-- A [Nerd Font](https://www.nerdfonts.com/) installed and enabled in your terminal (the example screenshots use the Caskaydia Cove Nerd Font)
+- A [Nerd Font](https://www.nerdfonts.com/) installed and enabled in your terminal (the example screenshots use the Caskaydia Cove Nerd Font).
+- If you are using the Windows Terminal, [my One Dark Pro theme for Windows Terminal](https://github.com/VictorPLopes/OneDark-Pro-Windows-Terminal) is highly recommended.
+There are similar One Dark implementations for other terminal emulators, I suggest you use one of those if you are not using Windows Terminal.

 ## How to install